 Jurisdictions around the world are combatting greenwashing with disclosure legislation that requires organizations to report more consistent, transparent and comparable ESG information.
 Regulators are also targeting greenwashing with rules focused on misleading labeling and naming.

 New Rules: Investment funds are the focus of much of the targeted greenwashing legislation from regulators around the globe.
 Singapore set disclosure and reporting guidelines for ESG funds that went into effect Jan.
-1. Australian regulators issued an information sheet providing detailed guidance to managed funds on how to avoid greenwashing when offering or promoting sustainability-related products.
+1, 2023.
+Australian regulators issued an information sheet providing detailed guidance to managed funds on how to avoid greenwashing when offering or promoting sustainability-related products.
+In the U.S., the SEC expanded the requirements of the Names Rule.
+Now funds with labels that suggest investments incorporate ESG factors — such as ‘green’ or ‘sustainable’ — will be required to invest at least 80% of assets in accordance with such characteristics.

-Proposed Rules: Last year, the EU, Switzerland, the U.K. and the U.S. all issued proposals to prevent greenwashing of the sustainability attributes of financial products and services.
-In the U.S., one of the SEC’s proposals would expand the requirements of the Naming Rule, requiring funds with labels suggesting investments in assets with certain characteristics—such as ‘ESG’ or ‘sustainable’—to have at least 80% of the fund’s investments satisfy such characteristics.
-The other SEC proposal would require many fund managers and advisors to disclose more specific information about their ESG investment strategies.
+Proposed Rules: The EU, Switzerland, the U.K. and the U.S. have all issued proposals to prevent greenwashing of the sustainability attributes of financial products and services.
+An SEC proposal would require many fund managers and advisors to disclose more specific information about their ESG investment strategies.

 The EU also proposed amendments to a consumer protection rule that would help fight greenwashing.
 The proposal would add the environmental and social impact of a product, as well as its durability and reparability, to the list of characteristics that a seller specifically cannot misrepresent.
 It would also prohibit additional misleading communications such as displaying a sustainability label that is not backed by the government or third-party verification.